 It should be easy now to see that a rotation of the leg/crank lever system about the bottom bracket is the same as a change in seat tube angle.
 A shallow seat angle has the same effect as rotating the rider in our diagram clockwise about the bottom bracket; a steep one does the opposite.
 In both cases, the plumb bob will swing away from the pedal spindle, but the lever system remains the same.
 Obviously, too much rotation away from seat tube angles found on diamond frames will change the effects of gravity enough to be noticeable.
 The horizontal component of the peak pedal forces may become large enough to overcome the frictional forces that help keep you in the saddle.
 Some mountain bike riders used to complain about how the 69-degree seat angles on the old Ritchey-type bikes made them feel like they were always pushing themselves off the saddle.
 On the other hand, too steep a seat angle puts too much of the rider's weight on his arms and shoulders.

 I feel that proper fit should involve more than a good seated position.
-A good cyclist uses a variety of riding position, including two different out-of-the-saddle positions - one for sprinting and a slightly different one for climbing.
+A good cyclist uses a variety of riding positions, including two different out-of-the-saddle positions - one for sprinting and a slightly different one for climbing.
+[Well, a range of positions for climbing depending on the steepness of the climb -- John Allen].
 The rider's center of gravity (CG) over the pedals changes among all three positions; good overall bike position would assure that the rider is well balanced and does not have to expend excessive muscular energy in the arms and shoulders to support his weight in any of them.
 Also, there may be other factors that complicate fit, including unique anatomical characteristics and poor upper body strength.
 None of these considerations are served at all by the KOPS method.
 My alternative fitting regimen outlined below considers these factors as well as the standard requirements of comfort and efficiency.

 The CG of a seated rider in a fairly aerodynamic position will often be about 1 to 1.5 inches (2.5 to 3 cm) in front of the bottom bracket.
 I have determined this in two ways: by direct measurement of the rider's anatomy (measuring this balance point), and by weight distribution calculations (weighing the axles).
 Of the two, the latter is the more accurate.
 The result is generally consistent with a 45%/55% fore-and-aft weight distribution that many classic cycling texts regard as optimal.